damien-mattei/Scheme-PLUS-for-Racket/README.md

 **Changes of version 11.4:**

-Correct a bug introduced in v11.3 by commenting 2 lines of code that where indeed usefull for in/equalities, now works again.
+Correct a bug introduced in v11.3 by commenting 2 lines of code that where indeed usefull for multiple in/equalities, now works again.

 Examples: